Lycée Georges Brassens (Villeneuve-le-Roi)

 Lycée Georges Brassens is a senior high school/sixth-form college in Villeneuve-le-Roi, Val-de-Marne, France, in the Paris metropolitan area.

 History

-In May 2016 a teacher stated that the school had been contaminated with mold.

-The school closed temporarily on Wednesday 8 June 2016 due to a decision from prefectural authorities.
-Dominique Chauvin, cosecrétaire général du syndicat national des enseignements de second degré de Créteil (Snes), stated that the campus at the time was in poor condition.
+In May 2016, a teacher reported that the Lycée Georges Brassens in Villeneuve-le-Roi was contaminated with mold.
+This led to a temporary closure of the school on June 8, 2016, as ordered by the prefectural authorities.
+Dominique Chauvin, co-secretary general of the National Union of Secondary Education (Snes) in Créteil, highlighted the poor condition of the campus at that time.

-In December 2017, a part of the roof in a classroom of the third floor fell, and the teachers decided to apply their "right of withdrawal" for asbestos suspicion.
-The teachers protested several times, asking the Academy and the District for air tests and new buildings.
-This led the high school students to miss almost two months of class.
-After many weeks, the Lycée Brassens administration decided to relocate the students in a substitution building in Vitry-Sur-Seine, another city of the district.
+In December 2017, a part of the roof in a third-floor classroom collapsed, raising concerns about asbestos.
+The teachers exercised their "right of withdrawal," leading to nearly two months of missed classes for the students.
+The teachers protested multiple times, demanding air quality tests and new buildings from the Academy and the District.
+Eventually, the administration decided to relocate the students to a substitute building in Vitry-Sur-Seine, another city in the district.